MarcianoPazinatto/python-flask/README.md

 ### Requirements

+* ***If Windows is used to run, windows 10 64 bits are required, this project is compatible with linux distributions.***

-* python_version = 3.8
+* python_version = 3.8 - download link for windows: https://www.python.org/downloads/windows/

-* Docker preferably latest version
+* Docker preferably latest version - download link for windows: https://www.docker.com/products/docker-desktop

 * Pipenv

-* Integrated Development Environment of your preference - Pycharm was used in the creation of this project.
+* Integrated Development Environment of your preference - Pycharm was used in the creation of this project. download link for windows: https://www.jetbrains.com/pt-br/pycharm/download/#section=windows

-* git 2.0
+* git 2.0 - download link for windows https://git-scm.com/

-* Postman - Allows you to test the functionality of the API
+* Postman - Allows you to test the functionality of the API - download link for windows: https://www.postman.com/downloads/

-* DBeaver version 7.2 - for data persistence and and PostgreSQL database modeling
+* DBeaver version 7.2 - for data persistence and and PostgreSQL database modeling - download link for windows https://dbeaver.io/download/

 ### Packages:
 * flask